 There are a number of reasons why a web designer would want to use an HTML5 template, the key one being that they need a little assistance in kickstarting a project.
-If you have never used a template before, you might be unaware of how to find a good one.
-We have shared 5 of the best template providers that will have you designing for HTML5 in no time.
+If you have never used a template before,

 As we move fully into April (and mid autumn) we thought it was time we looked at some of the fantastic resources that web designers and web developers have been tapping into over the first quarter of 2014.
-These resources are still very valid in this industry, so jump on board today!

 These days, the interest in social media is continuing to grow at exponential rates and it is important that your business is taking advantage of this by making brand-oriented accounts on some of the more popular platforms, such as Twitter and Facebook.
 To help you out, here are some tips that you can use to make your website social media friendly: